How does noise induce order?: Introduction

 \section{Introduction}

 This article deals with the behavior of one dimensional nonuniformly hyperbolic systems with random additive noise.

 A nonuniformly hyperbolic one dimensional dynamical system is a dynamical system in which expansion and contraction coexists; the behavior of such a system is a delicate balance between how often the orbits of such a system visit the expanding and contracting region.
-Such a system is called non uniformly expanding when the system visits more often in the expanding region of the phase space; examples of this behavior are the stochastic parameters of the quadratic family.
+Such a system is called non uniformly expanding when the system visits more often the expanding region of the phase space.

+Such balance may depend in non-trivial ways from a parameter: classical examples of unimodal maps, as the quadratic family, have a dense subset of parameters for which the deterministic dynamic presents an attracting periodic orbit, called \textbf{regular} parameters and a positive Lebesgue measure Cantor set of parameters for which the dynamic shows chaotic behavior called \textbf{stochastic} parameters.

 In this paper we will study a generalization of the quadratic family, allowing the order of the critical point to vary, the family